Green space in cities is important. Among the benefits of functional green space are [Roseland, 2009, 47-48]:

 There are many opportunities to green our surroundings: private gardens, public gardens, tree lined streets, verges, vacant blocks, drain sites, community gardens, roof gardens, green walls, etc.

-- The development on 96 Rutland Avenue is an example of urban infill compared to new, green field development with its related loss of native vegetation and/or agricultural land.
+- Focusing on urban infill development instead of green field developments with its related loss of native vegetation and/or agricultural land.

-- The design allows for approximately 60% open space.
-This open space will be used for small private courtyards, a communal outdoor kitchen area and a communal garden.
-The garden will be a combination of native vegetation and fruit & vegetable garden.
+- Designing with quality open space in mind.
+This open space consists of small private courtyards, communal outdoor areas and gardens.
+The gardens will be a combination of native vegetation and productive gardens (fruit and vegetables).